 Where does it come from?
 What am I going to say?
 It comes from many vaccines.
 Not all of them, but a lot of them.
 Remember, these vaccines by themselves don’t have that much.
 But when you put them on schedule as stringent as it is and as many vaccines as they’re getting, it’s a lot.
 Your child may be recovering and then they hit again.
 Their DHPR gets dirtier.
 It was dirty, and now it’s dirtier.
 The first round of vaccinations your child got, maybe it wasn’t so bad.
 Maybe they just were okay, and then they were losing some of their speech and regained it.
 They got vaccinated again a bunch of aluminum.
 They lost their speech.
 Why would they lose their speech?
 A dirty DHPR gene for one reason.
 Not the only, but one.

 Where else does aluminum come from?
 It comes from utensils.
 Aluminum cookware.
 I had it as a kid.
 It’s light.
 I use it for backpacking all the time.
 Pots and pans.
 I used that for traveling around too and cooking because it’s everywhere.
 You’re cutting with your aluminum utensils on your aluminum pan on heat and you’re pouring in food that comes from aluminum cans.
 Hey, whatever.
 You store it in aluminum foil.
 Good stuff.
 Tea.
 You cook your tea in an aluminum teapot, and you put it in an aluminum cup with water, actually with medications.
-You took some antacids which have aluminum in it because you just now have some reflux from your camping meal.
+You took some antacids, which have aluminum in them because you now have some reflux from your camping meal.
 But your water also has aluminum in it.
 It’s pretty pervasive.
 I shouldn’t be laughing because it’s actually not good.

 Now, this is a great resource.
 This paper is free.
 You can type in this title right here and you can download it.
 But nobody has time for that anymore.
 What I want to share with you, I missed this the first time, so excuse me while I point this out for you here.
 Foods contain pretty low amounts of aluminum.
 When you eat these foods, it’s not absorbed very well.
 Absorbing aluminum from the gut is actually pretty tough.
 You have probiotics which bind it and get it out of system and poo it out.
 It’s pretty eliminated well.
 But vaccines are what?
 Shot.
 That tells you something.